 The mineralisation is believed to be formed through sub-solidus hydrothermal alteration and carbonatite intrusion.
 Synchysite and apatite are the main rare earth-bearing minerals with mineralisation being closely associated with strontianite and baryte.

-The mine is estimated to hold 18.14 million tonnes (Mt) of proven and probable mineral reserves grading 1.16% total rare earth oxides (TREO).
+The mine was estimated to hold 18.14 million tonnes (Mt) of proven and probable mineral reserves grading 1.16% total rare earth oxides (TREO), as of December 2021.

 Mining and processing at Songwe Hill